How do I apostille

 You can’t apostille your passport per se.

-You can receive an apostille or authentication certificate once you make a copy of your passport then you get it properly notarized.
+You can receive an apostille or authentication certificate once you make a copy of your passport and then sign and get notarized properly a certified copy affidavit.

 This depends on a few factors.